avnigirish/shelterLink/README.md

 | No test coverage | Vitest unit tests + property-based round-trip tests |
 | `any` types throughout | Explicit types with `unknown` + type guards |
 | Streaming-only AI responses | Agentic loop with tool execution + conversation history |

 ---

+### Security & Scalability

+**Security decisions made explicit in the design:**

+- *Phone number masking* — `maskPhone()` is called at every log boundary in the Lambda.
+Phone numbers never appear in plaintext in CloudWatch.
+This is enforced by a steering rule so Kiro never generates a log line that skips it.
+- *Admin auth guard* — every admin API route calls `getServerSession(authOptions)` and returns 401 if no session.
+The layout-level guard is a second layer, not the only layer.
+- *Origin validation* — admin API routes check the `origin` header against `NEXT_PUBLIC_ALLOWED_ORIGIN`.
+Prevents cross-origin abuse of the admin endpoints.
+- *Rate limiting* — unauthorized SMS senders get one reply, then are suppressed after 5 attempts.
+The `rateLimit.ts` module tracks attempts in DynamoDB so the counter survives Lambda cold starts.
+- *Lambda reserved concurrency* — capped at 10 to prevent DynamoDB write throttling under burst load.
+A DLQ captures any messages that exceed capacity for retry.

+**Scalability trade-offs:**

+- *Serverless by default* — Lambda + DynamoDB on-demand billing means the system costs essentially $0 at rest and scales automatically under load.
+The right trade-off for a community tool that may sit dormant for weeks between emergencies.
+- *SSE over WebSockets for shelter updates* — SSE is stateless per Lambda invocation, simpler to operate, and sufficient for one-way push.
+AppSync handles the bidirectional chat case where SSE falls short.
+- *Multi-table DynamoDB* — shelters, chat, and donations are in separate tables.
+Cleaner IAM policies, independent scaling, and no hot-partition risk from mixing high-write chat traffic with lower-write shelter records.
+- *Lambda bundle size* — `types/shelter.ts` (dashboard) and `types.ts` (lambda) are intentionally duplicated rather than shared via a package.
+Keeps the Lambda bundle lean and avoids a shared-package build step in the CDK pipeline.

+---

+### Learning Journey & What I'd Do Differently

+**What worked:**
+- Writing steering docs on day one.
+The 30 minutes it takes to write a solid `tech.md` pays back immediately and compounds across every subsequent interaction.
+- Spec before code.
+The Pinpoint pivot took less than a day because the spec absorbed the change cleanly — requirements updated, design updated, tasks updated, code followed.
+- Property-based testing for the parser.
+The `parse(formatConfirmation(record))` round-trip invariant caught edge cases in whitespace handling and priority serialization that unit tests would have missed.

+**What I'd do differently:**
+- Write the steering docs before writing a single line of code, not after the first round of generic output.
+- Spec the agentic AI loop earlier.
+The Bedrock Converse API with tool definitions is straightforward once you understand the pattern, but the conversation history management and tool result handling shape the component design in ways that are hard to refactor later.
+- Add the `post-task-test-runner` hook from the start.
+Running tests manually between tasks is easy to skip when you're moving fast.
+The hook removes that decision entirely.

+**Future plans:**
+- Full Pinpoint SMS activation once sandbox approval clears — the entire broadcast path is implemented and tested, the only blocker is the AWS account-level approval.
+- MCP integration for the Advocate — connecting to external systems like volunteer scheduling APIs or mapping services would make the tool genuinely useful for real shelter networks, and the current `TOOLS` array maps cleanly to MCP tool definitions.
+- Multi-shelter admin view — a coordinator dashboard that shows all shelters on a map with live capacity indicators, filterable by status and needs priority.
+- Offline-resilient SMS parsing — a fallback path that queues updates locally when DynamoDB is unavailable and replays on reconnect, important for disaster scenarios where AWS regional availability may be degraded.

+---